fairinternal/composable-llm/README.md

 ## TODOS

 Middle term engineering goals:
-- [ ] Implement position encodings.
+- [ ] Implement position encodings and test length generalization.
 - [ ] Write Slurm launcher.
 - [ ] Launch first grid experiments.
 Make sure that everything run smoothly and fast on the cluster
+- [ ] Once we have solved small length generalization, inspect the transformer to find circuits.
 - [ ] Implement the problem without CoT (baseline).
 - [ ] Add wandb support to track runs.